Dino Reyes Chua: Business

-Also a young businessman, Dino Reyes-Chua is the president of SkyJet Airlines (Magnum Air, Inc.), the country's first boutique airline company.
-SkyJet launched the first and only jet service to unique and exotic island destinations like Batanes (Basco), direct flights to Siargao Island, daily flights to Coron in Palawan (Busuanga) and Boracay (Caticlan).
+Dino Reyes-Chua is also a businessman and the president of SkyJet Airlines (Magnum Air, Inc.), the country's first boutique airline company.
+SkyJet launched the first and only jet service to unique island destinations like Batanes (Basco), direct flights to Siargao Island, daily flights to Coron in Palawan (Busuanga) and Boracay (Caticlan).
 He is also the president and owner of El Palacio Hotel in Coastal Bay, Noveleta, Cavite City.
-He is also the Owner and Founder of One Greenbelt Hotel located in Ayala Center, Makati (across Greenbelt Mall).
-His latest venture is being the President and CEO of The Dome Hotels & Resorts, a hotel chain which has branches in Caylabne Bay, Ternate, Cavite, Puerto Prinsesa City, El Nido, Palawan and soon in Siargao & Boracay.
+He is also the Owner and Founder of One Greenbelt Hotel, located in Ayala Center, Makati (across Greenbelt Mall).
+His latest venture is serving as the president and CEO of The Dome Hotels & Resorts, a hotel chain with branches in Caylabne Bay, Ternate, Cavite, Puerto Prinsesa City, El Nido, Palawan, and upcoming branches in Siargao & Boracay.

-At the age of 21, he founded Cavite's first FM radio station, 91.9 The Bomb FM in 2002.
+At the age of 21, he founded Cavite's first FM radio station, 91.9 The Bomb FM, in 2002.
 He is also the co-founder of another FM radio station in Metro Manila, Blazin' 105.9 FM (which is now 105.9 True FM in partnership with TV5 Network, Inc.).
 During his younger days, He also became the franchise owner of Padis Point Restaurant and Bar in Cavite City, co-owner of Culture Club in Eastwood City, Libis, co-owner of ClubV Ultimate bar in Mile Long, Makati, executive producer of Delta Records Corp. and developer/President of DeltaLand Realty Corporation.
-Today, He is also a co-owner of Algeria Restaurant in Singapore, Bulalo World Food Chain with 50 branches nationwide, King Sisig (40 branches nationwide) and Butcher Boy in Makati City with Singaporean Michelin Star Chef Andrew Walsh.
+Today, He is also a co-owner of Algeria Restaurant in Singapore, Bulalo World Food Chain with 50 branches nationwide, King Sisig (40 branches nationwide), and Butcher Boy in Makati City with Singaporean Michelin Star Chef Andrew Walsh.

 Affiliations

 Chua is also the founder of Manny Pacquiao's Party-list, the PBA Partylist also known as Pwersa ng Bayaning Atleta, which focuses on the empowerment of youth and sports development in the Philippines.
-The PBA party list also elected and won a seat in the 15th congress to represent the sports sector.
+The PBA party list also elected and won a seat in the 15th Congress to represent the sports sector.

-Chua is well affiliated in various non-governmental organizations (NGO), being the past president of Cavite "Magiting" Jaycees, charter president of Rotary Club of Cavite Central, charter president of Kiwanis Club of Noveleta and a member of Freemason Bagong Buhay Lodge 17.
+Chua is well-affiliated with various non-governmental organizations (NGOs), having served as the past president of Cavite "Magiting" Jaycees, charter president of the Rotary Club of Cavite Central, charter president of the Kiwanis Club of Noveleta, and a member of the Freemason Bagong Buhay Lodge 17.
 He is also a member of Lex Leonum Fraternitas, a law-based fraternity in San Beda College of Law.

 In 2010, he was elected as the Topnotch Provincial Board Member of Cavite representing the 1st District, making him the youngest elected provincial official and member of Sangguniang Panlalawigan at the age of 29.
-He is the majority floor leader and the chairman of the powerful committee on rules and committee on public works.
+He is the majority floor leader and the chairman of the powerful committee on rules and the committee on public works.